APCSPrinciples/ExplorePerformanceTask/README.md

 # Explore Performance Task
 See the pages 4-6 of the [College Board handout](https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf) for details.
-You will be given 8 hrs of class time from Monday December 4th until the end of class on Thursday December 21st to complete this assignment.
+You will be given 8 hrs of class time from Monday December 2nd until the end of class on Tuesday December 17th to complete this assignment.
 You will submit your computational artifact (e.g. infographic) and your answers to the four prompts and citations on the [College Board template](https://docs.google.com/document/d/1y4M1B_EkcnAkG57uruDsNvYP0-m9Xmw144mn-68O_2w/edit).

 Your completed explore performance task is due by the end of class on Tuesday December 17th and should be submittied *as final* to [digitalportfolio.collegeboard.org](http://digitalportfolio.collegeboard.org).
 Your submission will be graded on the [8 point scale](https://apcentral.collegeboard.org/pdf/ap-csp-explore-performance-task-scoring-guidelines-2019.pdf) used by the college board.
 For each of the 8 points there is no partial credit.
 1. Artifact (must identify innovation)